 When I thought I'd finished the first time, I sent it to Toni Morrison for a reading.
 She got back to me with an email, five or six sentences only.
 And by reading that email, I understood what I needed to do was switch this three-hundred-plus-page book from first-person to third-person.
 And yes, that was another year of work.

 Changing the tense of my short story was simple.
-Paula Saunders' task in changing the point of view of her novel was epic.
+However, Paula Saunders' task in changing her novel's point of view was epic.
 And it got me wondering.
 Could I change the point of view in my story?
 And where would I start?